turbo-91/spiced-challenges/css-basics-pseudo-park/README.md

-# CSS Basics: Pink Box
+# CSS Basics: Pseudo Park

-Let's get started with CSS!
-In this challenge you will create a pink box.
+This challenge will teach you how to

+- link a stylesheet,
+- style elements and
+- use pseudo classes to style elements when they are in a certain state.

 ## Task

 Check out the `./index.html` and the `./css/styles.css` files.

+You can find detailed descriptions of the tasks in the comments of the CSS file.

-- Fix the selector in the CSS file so that the predefined styles are applied to the div element.
-(Notice the font changing!)
+- Find and fix the reason why the predefined styles are not applied to the HTML document.
-- Insert styles for background color, text color and rounded edges as described in the comments of the CSS file.
-- If you don't know the correct CSS properties try to find them on the internet.
+- Make the animals bigger.
+- Align the animals.
+- Surround the animals with their favorite color when the mouse hovers over them.

 ## Notes

-- You only have to touch the `./css/styles.css` file.
+- You only have to touch the `./css/styles.css` and the `./index.html` files.

 ## Development